 In recent years, microplastic contamination has become a global concern as a result of the use of plastic in modern life.
 There are microplastics everywhere from the deepest oceans to our bodies.
 As a result of their small size and mass, microplastics are easily transported by the wind and can be found even in mountainous and polar regions.

-Even food and water are contaminated with microplastics.
+There are even microplastics in food and water.
 It has been discovered that they impact nearly all levels of biological organization.
-The article examines the health effects of microplastics and provides information on what they are.
+The article examines the health effects of microplastics in humans and provides information on what they are.
 Also, you’ll know in detail about the sources of microplastics in humans.

 What are Microplastics?

 Microplastic is a small piece of plastic that occurs in the environment due to plastic pollution.
 There are microplastics in everything from cosmetics to synthetic clothing to plastic bags and bottles.

 Microplastics are becoming a larger problem every year.
 Approximately 400 million tonnes of microplastics will be produced annually by 2050.

 Several factors contribute to the prevalence of airborne microplastics:

 - Plastic product deterioration and fragmentation

 - Burning of refuse